 I am interested in improving the health delivery process time at clinics in Sierra Leone because as a whole you are often exposed to an increasing number of diseases while waiting to receive care.
 I want improve WAMM’s ability to be effective at addressing health issues and establishing their presence in other parts of Africa.

-I’m interested in improving the health of Sierra Leone because Sierra Leone as a country needs a better economy, and this cannot be achieved without good health.
+Improving the health of Sierra Leone is key because Sierra Leone as a country needs a better economy, human capital development and this cannot be achieved without good health.
 I’ve watched WAMM transform communities through sensitization and community dialogue which resulted in diverse community leaders immediately referring sick people to health centers instead of seeking local traditional non-medical treatments.
 I want WAMM to be the organisation to copy from and grow to implement continental projects.

 I am passionate about diminishing the gap marginalized and underrepresented individual’s face when accessing health care in their communities.
 I want WAMM to exist as a catalyst in the cultivation of young leaders to strengthen existing efforts and directives set-forth by local Governments, NGOs, and private sector whose focus is improving the health, education and social welfare of West Africa.